raiyanyahya/screenshot/README.md

 # screenshot
-This GitHub Action takes a screenshot of a given URL and posts the image as a comment on the associated pull request.
+This GitHub Action takes a screenshot of a given URL, uploads it to Dropbox and posts the image url as a comment on the associated pull request.
 It's useful for visualizing changes in a UI project, previewing a deployed staging environment, or any situation where a visual representation of the changes in a PR is helpful.

 ## Prerequisites
 To use this action, you must have the following:

-A GitHub repository with a workflow that triggers on pull request events.
+A GitHub repository with a workflow that triggers on pull request events and a DropBox Access Token.

 ## Usage
 To use this action in your workflow, follow these steps: